 Incorrect spelling, explanation:

 adress is the incorrect version of a word address.
 It comes from Latin ad- + directus, but in English appeared directly from Anglo-French adrescer, adresser around XVI century, first as a noun and then a verb.
-Address should be written with double d and version adress is not correct.
+Address should be written with double d and the version adress is not correct.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)